AtlasOfLivingAustralia/corella-python/docs/source/corella_user_guide/independent_observations/set_coordinates.rst

 .. program-output:: python corella_user_guide/independent_observations/data_cleaning.py 15

-*Note: Non-numeric values*
+.. note:: Non-numeric values

     If you get an error saying some latitude and longitude values are not numeric, that's ok!
 Luckily, ``pandas`` has a function called ``to_numeric`` which will convert strings to numeric values for you (assuming those strings are numbers).
     Below is an example of how to convert a column to all numeric values.
 Once this is completed, you can use the command above.

     .. prompt:: python

         >>> occ['latitude'] = pd.to_numeric(occ['Latitude'],errors='coerce')

 ``geodeticDatum``
 =====================================